nsmeltz/Module_9_Challenge/README.md

 # Summary:
 From my temperature analysis it appears that Hawaii stays relatively the same temperature year round (lower to mid 70s) which would make it a great location for the surf and ice cream shop due to consistently favorable temperature conditions year round.

--I also investigated the precipitation data for June and December.
+- I also investigated the precipitation data for June and December.
 On average it rains about 0.14 inches in June and 0.22 inches in December.

--I would suggest investigating this data deeper by only looking at weather data stations within in a certain distance of the proposed location in order to narrow down the temperature and preciiptation data to the area of investiation for the proposed shop.
+- I would suggest investigating this data deeper by only looking at weather data stations within in a certain distance of the proposed location in order to narrow down the temperature and preciiptation data to the area of investiation for the proposed shop.